Liathor/portfolio/README.md

 THEN I receive a notification if I have entered an invalid email address DONE

 WHEN I am presented with the Resume section
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
+THEN I see a link to a downloadable resume and a list of the developer’s proficiencies DONE

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter) DONE